rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ### Precondition Checking Stage

-Complex data generation is often split up int several stages of which each has its own preconditions.
+Complex data generation is often split up into several stages of which each has its own preconditions.
 For example, if you want to generate orders for all kinds of products, you may want to assure that at least one product of each category is defined in the system.

 The simplest way to perform precondition checks is the `<evaluate>` element, e.g. checking for categories without product: